Manufacturing R&D Tax Credits – Eligibility & More

 In general, the IRS Form 6765 has four sections:

-• Section A is used to claim the regular credit and contains 11 lines of required information.
+- Section A is utilized to claim the regular credit and has 11 lines of required information.

 3 Benefits for Claiming Manufacturing R&D Tax Credits